-A VPN is the most important part of a secure online existence.
+A virtual private network (VPN) is the most important part of a secure online existence.
 They have function in security and privacy, keeping you anonymous from your ISP and hiding any identifying information from network snoopers.

 In theory, all VPNs should operate this way, but that’s not the case.
 We’re here to give you a guide to VPN security and what you should look out for when picking a provider.
-By the end, our hope is that you’ll know why we recommend providers like CyberGhost (read our CyberGhost review) over ZenMate (read our ZenMate review).
+By the end, our hope is that you’ll know why we recommend providers like CyberGhost (read our CyberGhost review) over ZenMate (read our ZenMate review and ZenMate alternatives guides).

 If you want to go easy mode, you can always read our guide to the best VPN providers.
 The services we recommend all have a track record of secure, private browsing, so you don’t need to worry about how secure the VPNs are.
 You could bypass this knowledge altogether and just go with an option there.
 For the more curious among you, let’s start at the top.

 VPN stands for virtual private network, and understanding the concept isn’t that difficult.
 Your home network has a physical connection.
 If, for example, you have three computers that are all connected through a network switch and not to the internet, that would be known as a private network.